 Opportunities for the future

 Elevating the voices of Latin American girls and women is what I am most passionate about.
 There’s so much work to do to shed light on how Latinx women cope with these unrealistic beauty standards.
-We need more research, funding and advocacy, to provide them with the knowledge and tools to push back against fetishization and unrealistic and non-inclusive beauty ideals, which reduces them to the expectation of a curvy body and light brown skin.
+We need more research, funding and advocacy to provide them with the knowledge and tools to push back against fetishization and unrealistic and non-inclusive beauty ideals, which reduce them to the expectation of a curvy body and light brown skin.

 We also need brands and businesses to take a stand on the need to diversify regional beauty ideals, disrupt appearance stereotypes and represent the rich diversity of women in Latin America.